The Great Dane lifespan has a reputation of being a below average lifespan- but does it have to be, and is it ACTUALLY?

 These gentle giants have an average lifespan of 8-10 years, due in large part to unethical breeding practices.

 Unscrupulous breeders often prioritize marketing a sale, promoting Great Dane puppies and filling their pockets with money over the health of the dog and future of the Great Dane’s family (that’s you!).

 Back yard breeding is NOT just the nasty man down the street who owns a female dog and lets her mate with the neighbors’ intact male.

 It is anyone breeding dogs without fully health testing their dogs prior to breeding, disregarding any disqualifying faults in the standard, and certainly anyone selling sick puppies.

 These ‘breeders’ are often unknowledgeable about Genetics and inheritance of disease.

 Bad breeders claim the terms ‘Euro’ without any proof that their genetics began in Europe.
 This statement is not only dishonest, but can cause a slew of health issues in conformation, including eyelid entropion and obesity.

 They are also often unknowledgeable about the Great Dane Standard set forth by the Great Dane Club of America.

-The biggest problem with back yard breeders is that they do not put any thought into their breeding program.
-They do not plan their litters, they do not health test their dogs, and they certainly don’t care about the dog’s quality of life or dog’s health.
+The biggest problem with back yard breeders is that they do not put any thought into their breeding program or the breed standard.
+They do not plan their litters, they do not health test or color test their dogs, and they certainly don’t care about the dog’s quality of life or dog’s health.

 What problems does back yard breeding cause?